 - We highly recommend that you Install for All Users to make sure that there are no permissions issues.

 You must connect the service Salesforce account AND each individual Ironclad user to your company’s Salesforce instance from the Ironclad.

 - To avoid accidentally connecting to your personal Salesforce account, we recommend doing this in an incognito window in your browser.

 - Log into your Ironclad account.
-Click on your name located in the top right corner.
+Click on your profile icon located in the top right corner.
 Navigate to Company Settings > Integrations > Salesforce.
-If Salesforce says Disabled instead of Explore, email Support at email@example.com or contact your Customer Success Representative.
+If Salesforce says Disabled instead of Explore, submit a request with our Support Team or contact your Customer Success Representative.

 - Click Link Account.

 - Log into your service Salesforce account.
 Click Allow.

 Link Individual Ironclad Account to Salesforce